fusionlanguage/fut/doc/reference.md

 }
 ```

-Languages such as Java and C# initialize every field even if you don't provide
+Languages such as Java and C# initialize every field, even if you don't provide
 the initial value.
-In Ć you need to initialize fields explicitly:
+In Ć fields are uninitialized unless initialized explicitly:

 ```csharp
 class Point